vend-io/vend.io/README.md

-# vending-machine
+# vend.io

-A machine that vends refreshments.
+An open source framework for vending machines.

 Proposed features: support for multiple currencies, notification when stock reaches half, support for at least one beverage.

 Known bugs
 ----------